weweb-assets/navigationbar/README.md

-# WW-NAVIGATION-BAR
+# NAVIGATION-BAR

-This is a section for Weweb.
-It has different options to be on top of the page.
-Tpycally use as header
+This is an section for [weweb.io](https://www.weweb.io/).

 ## Installation

-To run locally, first install all dependencies with `yarn`
+To run locally, first install all dependencies with `npm install`.

 ## Start

-To serve locally, run `yarn serve --port=[PORT]`, and then go to Weweb editor, open developper popup and add localhost:[PORT] as custom wwObject.
+To serve locally, run `npm run serve --port=[PORT]`, and then go to Weweb editor, open developper popup and add localhost:[PORT] as custom section.

 ## Build

-Before release, you can check build error by running `yarn build`
+Before release, you can check build error by running `npm run build --name="navigation-bar" --type="section"`